1st1/async_pep/pep-async.rst

 Abstract
 ========

-This PEP introduces a new syntax for coroutines, asynchronous with statements and for loops.
+This PEP introduces a new syntax for coroutines, asynchronous ``with`` statements and ``for`` loops.
 The main motivation behind this proposal is to streamline writing and maintaining asynchronous code, as well as to simplify previously hard to implement code patterns.

 Rationale and Goals
 ===================

-As of now, coroutines in python are usually implemented using generators and ``yield from`` syntax.
-Documentation of standard library module [asyncio]_ also recommends using ``\@asyncio.coroutine`` decorator for documentation and better code readability purposes.
-While this approach works fairly well, it requires users to understand generators, such as difference between ``yield`` and ``yield from``.
-Also, many frameworks still implement coroutines with ``yield`` and trampolines, which is a much slower approach.
+Coroutines in Python are usually implemented using generators and the ``yield from`` syntax.
+Documentation of the [asyncio]_ module in the standard library recommends using the ``\@asyncio.coroutine`` decorator to state intent (documentation) and ease debugging (developer efficiency).
+This approach requires users to understand generators, most importantly the difference between ``yield`` and ``yield from``.
+Existing Python 2-compatible third-party frameworks, including the ``asyncio`` backport [trollius]_, implement coroutines using ``yield`` and trampolines, adding to the confusion.

-This proposal aims at making coroutines a first class construct in Python to clearly separate generators from coroutines.
-This will allow unambiguous usage of generators in coroutines close to each other, but avoid intermixing them by mistake.
-It should also help linters and IDEs to improve code static analysis and refactoring.
+This proposal makes coroutines a first class construct in Python to clearly separate them from generators.
+This allows unambiguous usage of generators and coroutines close to each other, as well as helps to avoid intermixing them by mistake.
+It also enables linters and IDEs to improve code static analysis and refactoring.

-The other side of this proposal is to enable asynchronous context managers and iteration protocol.
-For example, it is impossible to implement a context manager that blocks in its ``__exit__`` method, or to have an iterator over database cursor that prefetches data asynchronously as you iterate over it.
+Introducing the ``async`` keyword enables creation of asynchronous context manager and iteration protocols.
+The former lets Python perform non-blocking operations upon entering and exiting the context manager, while the latter lets Python perform non-blocking operations during iteration steps (in an equivalent of ``__next__()``).

 Specification